Coming Out Stories

 Coming Out Stories is an American reality television series that premiered on the LGBT-themed Logo television network with its first episode on February 16, 2006.
 Each episode follows a particular gay or lesbian individual's preparation and coming out to a particular person or group of people.
 The shows were produced by four time Academy Award nominees Kirk Simon and Karen Goodman.

-So far, there has been one season, which consisted of eight episodes, that ended on October, 2006 and has subsequently been rerun periodically.
+So far, there has been one season, which consisted of eight episodes, that ended in October 2006 and has subsequently been rerun periodically.
 Episodes are also available on Logo's official website, and can be downloaded in the iPod format via iTunes.